cnlohr/rv003usb/README.md

  * `U1` is a CH32V003
  * `J1` is a USB type C connector.
- * `R1` 1.5k 5% is required under all configurations, though it may connect D- to DPU.
+ * `R1` 1.5k 5% is required under all configurations, though it may connect D- to DPU or VCC if the intent is for the part to always be on-bus.
  * `U2`, `C1`, `C2` are used to run the CH32V003 at 3.3V.
 For USB it should not be run beyond 3.6V.
  * `R2`, `R3` 5.1k resistors are only needed if using a type C connector.
 If using a USB C host the host will not provide power without these.